Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 Age of Adopters

-Adopters must be 18 years or older and present a valid ID.
+Adopters must be 18 years or older.

-In-Person Pick-Ups
+In-Person Pick-Ups (Sorry, no shipping.)

 Whether adopted in-person or through the online application process, all adopted cats and kittens must be picked up in-person by their adopter.
 We do not offer shipping of cats or kittens for adoption.